AKxy4321/vpn-wireguard-chat/README.md

 - **Permission errors?**
   - Always run scripts with `sudo`, especially those that modify `/etc/wireguard` or start network interfaces

+- **Lost internet after starting VPN?**
+  - If you're running both the server and client on the **same device**, avoid using full tunnel mode (`AllowedIPs = 0.0.0.0/0`) in the client config — this reroutes all traffic (including internet) through the VPN, causing a loop.
+  - ✅ **Fix:** Use split tunneling by setting `AllowedIPs = 10.0.0.0/24` instead, so only VPN traffic goes through the tunnel while keeping your internet working normally.

 ---

 ## ✅ Conclusion